Treat Online Coursework Like a “Real” Course

 Utilize Your Network

-Learning Instructors are available to meet with you, either by telephone or virtually through BlueJeans.
-Learning instructors can help guide you through the transition to online classes, and also help you with time management, study skills, project management, etc. Please call 215-573-9235 to schedule an appointment.
+Learning Specialists are available to meet with you, either by telephone or virtually through Zoom, when you are taking an online course as part of an otherwise in-person program.
+Learning specialists can help guide you through the transition to online classes and also help you with time management, study skills, project management, etc. Please visit MyWeingartenCenter to schedule an appointment.
+[Note: Learning Specialists can’t meet with students enrolled in online-only programs.]

-By Staff Writer: Jordan Yanoshik, Learning Instructor for Students with Disabilities
+Written by Jordan Yanoshik, Associate Director of Academic Support and Learning Specialist for Students with Disabilities